 We all know that vitamins are essential for maintaining our health and vital for our bodies to function properly.
 You can read all about what vitamins and minerals do for us here.

 Whilst there’s little or no danger in taking vitamin supplements, only certain groups of people are considered to actually need them.
-As we need only minute amounts of these vitamins, we can actually get enough vitamins by eating a balanced and varied diet.
+There is only a certain need for minute amounts of these vitamins.
+In actual fact people can actually get enough vitamins by eating a balanced and varied diet.

 What about Weight-loss supplements?

-Rather than turning to weight-loss supplements, your GP is the first person you should seek advice from.
-In the UK, your GP is free, through the NHS, and can refer you to further specialist health professionals (e.g. dieticians or nutritionists) who will help you achieve your weight loss goals through a balanced diet and ways to increase your activity levels.
+Rather than turning to weight-loss supplements, your GP is the first person from who you should seek advice.
+In the UK, a visit to the GP is free through the NHS, who can refer any individual to further specialist health professionals.
+These specialist health professionals will help you achieve your weight loss goals through a balanced diet and provide ways to increase your activity levels.

 What about Fish Oils?

-There’s a great deal of emphasis put on eating more oily fish in our diets today, such as mackerel and herring.
-These fish (and some plants) contain Omega-3 fatty acids, this being extremely important for our overall wellbeing and good health.
+There is a great deal of emphasis placed upon eating more oily fish in our diets today, such as mackerel and herring.
+These fish (and some plants) contain Omega-3 fatty acids, which is extremely important for our overall wellbeing and good health.
 The body cannot make Omega-3 and it must be obtained from our diet or other external sources.

-Again manufacturers and the media heavily promote the numerous health benefits of Omega-3, based on studies (which are still ongoing and not yet conclusive) relating to possible benefits for people with heart disease or high cholesterol.
+Manufacturers and the media also heavily promote the numerous health benefits of Omega-3, based on studies (which are still ongoing and not yet conclusive) relating to possible benefits for people with heart disease or high cholesterol.
 There are also claims that fish oils boost brainpower and memory.

-Consumption of a minimum of two portions of fish per week, one of which is an oily fish (such as mackerel or herring) are recommended.
-Again here though, it is through a good diet that our bodies can get an adequate source of Omega-3, not through supplements.
-Studies continue into the benefits here of taking supplements.
+Consumption of a minimum of two portions of fish per week is recommended, one of which is an oily fish (such as mackerel or herring).
+However it is once again important to note that it is through a good diet that our bodies can get an adequate source of Omega-3, not through supplements.
+Studies are still ongoing regarding the benefits of taking supplements.

-It should be noted that fish oil supplements are not suitable for everyone, particularly so pregnant women, where they could possibly be harmful.
+It should also be noted that fish oil supplements are not suitable for everyone, particularly for pregnant women, as they could possibly be harmful.